michkrom/ai-toys/README.md

 # ai-toys
-Collection of AI/ML toys and plays
+Collection of AI/ML toys and plays.

+- torch - a PyTorch playground